 With regards to the result of the conducted evaluation and feedback from the respondents' changes in the software was also made.
 The researchers worked on the design part of the software.
 The user can now see the flow of the game from the Main Menu up to the game play itself.
 Instructions were also placed in this part of the software development.
 Rules were also set up for each game mode.
 Changes on the terms used, fonts and styles and background designs was made.

 Final touches were present during the last iteration.
 Sounds were incorporated to the game to make it more interesting for players.
 Additional functions like High Score was also available.
 A credit of the game was also present giving additional entertainment value for the game.

 Table 2.
-Assessment of the Respondents of 1 the User Interaction of the Software messages, they Table 2 presents the average perception of the respondents on the software based on "User Interaction" indicator.
-The table reveals that an "excellent rating" for all of the indicators such as: indicator # 1 the ability of the software interact with the user easily ($\overline{x} = 4.52$, SD= .58), indicator # 2 the software is easy to use and navigate (\overline{x} = 4.49, SD= .61), indicator # 3 the controls operate according to their function (\overline{x} = 4.50, SD= .66),), indicator # 4 invalid commands are handled constructively (\overline{x} and "hint" messages, they are easy to access (\overline{x} = 4.24, SD= .88). indicator # 8 the ability of the software to teach or instruct the users (\overline{x} = 4.37, SD= .71).
+Assessment of the Respondents on the User Interaction of the Software messages, they are labeled by the software based on "User Interaction" indicator.
+The table to every that an "excellent rating" for all of the indicators such as: indicator # 1 the ability of the software with the user easily (= 4.52, SD=.58), indicator # 2 the software is easy to use and navigate (\bar{x} = 4.49, SD= .61), indicator # 3 the controls operate according to their function (\bar{x} = 4.50, SD= .66),), indicator # 4 invalid commands are handled constructively ( and "hint" messages, they are easy to access (\overline{x} = 4.24, SD= .88). indicator # 8 the ability of the software to teach or instruct the users ($\bar{x} = 4.37$, SD= .71).

+- Interaction of the Software

 Indicator Mean SD Interpretation

-1. Ability of 4.52 .58 Excellent
+Ability of 4.52 .58 Excellent

 the software to

 interact with

 the user

 2. Easy to use 4.49 .61 Excellent

-andnavigate
+and navigate

 3.Controls 4.50 .66 Excellent

 operate

 according to

 their function

-4. Individual 4.34 .70 Excellent
+Individual 4.34 .70 Excellent

 commands are

 handled

 constructively.

 5. If there are 4.24 .88 Excellent

 "help" and

 "hint"

+1 1 l

-= 4.34, SD= .70) and indicator # 5 if there are "help"
+\bar{x} = 4.34, SD= .70) and indicator # 5 if there are "help"